 So, are stories real?
 In short, NO. They are only our mind’s interpretation of the happenings around us, heavily influenced by what we’ve been exposed to so far in our lives (and where we are emotionally in the understanding of such things).
 Stories always get filtered through the egoic mind and the egoic mind is not typically a ‘happiness factory.’
 It is a restless something that needs to make up things that must be done and to opine and (often falsely) interpret everything going on every second of the day.

 It is possible, however, to teach the egoic mind new ways of thinking by feeding it with new experiences generated by the heart.
 If we can get to a point where our hearts are the primary (or at least more frequent) input to the thoughts of the mind, eventually through repetition, THAT becomes ‘the truth’ to the mind.
-We can limit the consumption of ‘stories’ from sources like news infotainment (basically, highly opinionated ‘news’ delivered with a spin), social media (a high mix of entertainment, heavy advertising and heavy spin on current events), and fear-inducing emails or printed materials designed to feed a fear-filled egoic mind with more fear.
-Essentially, we can limit anything that feeds egoic mind and doesn’t allow the heart a more prominent place in our daily input to our minds.
+We can limit the constant consumption of ‘stories’ from sources like news infotainment (basically, highly opinionated ‘news’ delivered with a spin), social media (a high mix of entertainment, heavy advertising and heavy spin on current events), and fear-inducing emails or printed materials designed to feed a fear-filled egoic mind with more fear.
+Essentially, we can limit anything that feeds egoic mind and doesn’t allow the heart a more prominent place in our moment-to-moment thoughts and responses.

-With the heart at the helm, we can more easily look back and reflect upon the events of our lives and of the world as a whole as the necessary set of circumstances, experiences and decision making that got us to a more peaceful time in our lives… a time when we have learned to nurture peace within even when we are surrounded by chaos.
+With our hearts at the helm, we can more easily look back and reflect upon the events of our lives and of the world as the necessary set of circumstances, experiences and decision making that got us to a more peaceful time in our lives… a time when we have learned to nurture peace within even when we are surrounded by chaos.
 Peace is born within.
 And the peace we nurture within ourselves is the peace we bring to the world at large.
 Even when life continues to deliver unpleasant circumstances, HOW we EXPERIENCE them changes when we are living from our hearts.